 The 2009 RTE Act devoted special attention to children who belong to poor households.
 It enshrined their right to access free primary education, which entails the provision of scholarships and free learning material.
 However, no similar provisions exist at early childhood or secondary education levels.

-Some states, such as Gujarat, Maharashtra, Odisha, Andhra Pradesh, Tamil Nadu, and Karnataka, have developed mechanisms to track migrant children for interstate coordination to ensure continuity of education.
+Some states, such as Gujarat, Maharashtra, Odisha, Andhra Pradesh, Tamil Nadu and Karnataka, have developed mechanisms to track migrant children for interstate coordination to ensure continuity of education.
 Efforts have been made to facilitate their admission in destination areas or to implement bridging mechanisms to support transition.
 More recently, Karnataka drafted an education policy aimed at ensuring free and compulsory education to migrant learners and to children of migrant labourers.
 Among its objectives, it aims to strengthen the tracking system of migration by setting up a supervisory committee.

 Other vulnerable groups

-A National Commission for Minorities (NCM) was established under the National Commission for Minorities Act in 1992 to promote and protect the rights of religious minorities, including Muslims, Christians, Sikhs, Buddhists, Zorastrians and Jains.
+A National Commission for Minorities was established under the National Commission for Minorities Act in 1992 to promote and protect the rights of religious minorities, including Muslims, Christians, Sikhs, Buddhists, Zorastrians and Jains.
 Linguistic minorities are not included in its mandate.
 In 2004 the National Commission for Minority Educational Institutions Act set up the National Commission for Minority Educational Institutions to oversee minority educational institutions.

-According to the decentralized administration model, panchayati raj institutions and urban local bodies are primarily responsible for education at the community level and play an important role in improving access to school, and enrolment of all children, including those with disabilities.
+According to the decentralized administration model, Panchayati Raj institutions and urban local bodies are primarily responsible for education at the community level and play an important role in improving access to school and enrolment of all children, including those with disabilities.

 Infrastructure and services

-As part of the prescribed regulations contained in the 2009 RTE Act, free-transportation facilities have been implemented in all states but Gujarat and Uttarakhand.
+As part of the prescribed regulations contained in the 2009 RTE Act, free transportation facilities have been implemented in all states but Gujarat and Uttarakhand.
 However, only Karnataka and Kerala include provisions for reasonable accommodation.

 The 2016 RPWD Act mandates the state to provide free learning materials and appropriate assistive devices to students with disabilities up to the age of 18.
 Regional institutes of education and the National Book Trust of India have made a number of attempts to develop content and material in local dialects and tribal languages, including the development of dictionaries and reading materials.
 Concerning gender, the Maharashtra State Bureau of Textbook Production and Curriculum Research revised the textbooks for first and second grades to address portrayal of gender roles in textbooks.

 Since 2014, all general teacher education programmes have included a course on inclusive education, as regulated by the 2009 National Curriculum Framework for Teacher Education.
-Integrated in SMSA, inclusive education as part of teacher training has been set forth by the Memorandum of understanding for cooperation signed in 2015 by RCI and NCTE with the aim to revise the minimum standards to offer disability-specific specialization in teacher education, and train special educators to support inclusive practices.
+Integrated in Samagra Shiksha, inclusive education as part of teacher training has been set forth by the Memorandum of understanding for cooperation signed in 2015 by the Rehabilitation Council of India and the NCTE with the aim of revising the minimum standards to offer disability-specific specialization in teacher education and train special educators to support inclusive practices.

 Each government level is responsible for collecting qualitative data.
 Local self-governance bodies and School Management Committees, with representation of marginalized groups and women, are expected to be involved in education monitoring.
-Information on formal education is provided by the Census of India, including the decennial census and National Sample Surveys, and by administrative datasets and sources, such as the U-DISE database, All-India School Education Surveys, National Achievement Survey.
+Information on formal education is provided by the Census of India, including the decennial census and National Sample Surveys, and by administrative datasets and sources, such as the U-DISE database, All-India School Education Surveys and the National Achievement Survey.